Chicago food tour with Chicago Food Planet

 I was lucky to grab a last-minute spot on a Chicago food tour with Chicago Food Planet.

-When visiting a new, or unknown, destination, most people tend to overlook food tours and instead settle for the classic bus route.
-There’s anything wrong with this, but food tours teach you about the cuisine as well as the local area at the same time.
+When visiting a new, or unknown, destination, most people tend to overlook food tours and instead opt for a bus tour.
+While a bus tour of Chicago is an equally good idea, a food tour teaches you about the cuisine as well as the local area.

-The absolute first thing you should expect is to have a vivacious, fun and a ‘laugh a minute’ guide.
-Luckily for us, our group’s guide, Jaci, ticked all 3 boxes, but her upbeat attitude and quick wit made the experience far more enjoyable.
+The first thing you can expect on this Chicago food tour is a vivacious, fun and a ‘laugh a minute’ guide.
+Our guide, Jaci, not only ticked all 3 boxes, but her upbeat attitude and quick wit made the experience far more enjoyable.

-This tour is called the Second City Classic, given that it takes place in the Old Town neighborhood of Chicago.
-Walking around, you’ll be able to see several buildings from the Victorian times, plus a few structures that survived the Great Chicago Fire in 1871.
+Walking around the Old Town, you’ll see several buildings from the Victorian times, plus a few structures that survived the Great Chicago Fire in 1871.

-Below are the places we visited while on this tour.
+This post lists the 7 places we visited while on this tour.
 Take note: the places may vary depending on season and availability.

-Lou Malnati’s Pizzeria has been a long-time favorite for many locals, and is also a Chicago institution.
+Lou Malnati’s Pizzeria has been a long-time favorite for many locals, and is also a beloved Chicago institution.

 The pizzeria wanted to create a place where people could come, sit down with their families and eat good pizza.
 If you’re not familiar of the difference between Chicago and New York-style pizza, it really comes down to depth.